Olajon/CodeCampLog/index.md

 ================================================================================
 ### Wednesday July 12th 2017
 - I rewatched videos on Javascript basics.
-- Dis some html and css paractice.
+- Did some html and css paractice.
 ================================================================================
 ### Thursday July 13th 2017
 - Continued with my videos on Javacript basics